Gloom Stalker 5e Guide

 Ability Score Increases (ASI) at 4th, 8th, 12th, 16th, and 19th level.

-Like most Rangers, Gloom Stalkers should max out DEX first.
+Like most rangers, Gloom Stalkers should max out DEX first.
 They are happy to boost either WIS or CON after that depending on their survivability needs and playstyle.
 Because the Gloom Stalker is geared towards a more stealthy/deceptive playstyle than a traditional Ranger, putting some points into CHA isn’t a bad idea.

 In summary, Gloom Stalkers should prioritize DEX > WIS/CON > CHA.